Table of Contents

 - Heart Health

-High sodium intake is directly linked to hypertension (high blood pressure), a leading risk factor for heart disease and stroke.
-By lowering the sodium in your chili, you help protect your heart and improve cardiovascular health. - Reduced Risk of Kidney Disease
+- High sodium intake is directly linked to hypertension (high blood pressure), a leading risk factor for heart disease and stroke.
+Lowering the Sodium in your chili helps protect your heart and improves cardiovascular health.

-Excess sodium can strain the kidneys, leading to potential kidney damage over time.
-A low-sodium diet reduces this strain, promoting better kidney function. - Lower Water Retention
+- Excess Sodium can strain the kidneys, leading to potential kidney damage over time.
+A low-sodium diet reduces this strain, promoting better kidney function.

-High-sodium foods can cause bloating and water retention.
-By cutting back, you may notice reduced bloating and improved overall comfort after meals. - Better Weight Management
+- High-sodium foods can cause bloating and water retention.
+You may notice reduced bloating and improved overall comfort after meals by cutting back.

-While sodium itself doesn’t add calories, high-sodium foods are often linked with processed, calorie-dense meals.
-Shifting to a fresher, low-sodium chili encourages a healthier, more balanced diet. - Improved Flavor Sensitivity
+- While Sodium itself doesn’t add calories, high-sodium foods are often linked with processed, calorie-dense meals.
+Shifting to a fresher, low-sodium chili encourages a healthier, more balanced diet.

 Retaining Flavor While Being Healthy